2020 — A Season of Celebration

 CLICK to learn more about the Waterfront South Theatre and to see how you can use the space.

 Our Latest News

-CAMDEN, NEW JERSEY – January 8, 2020 – South Camden Theatre Company and the Waterfront South Theatre in Camden, NJ, along with our Artistic Director, Raymond Croce, are proud to announce the planned opening of the first show of South Camden Theatre Company’s … Continued
+CAMDEN, NEW JERSEY – December 4, 2020 – South Camden Theatre Company and the Waterfront South Theatre in Camden, NJ, along with our Artistic Director, Raymond Croce, are proud to announce our very first virtual play, “The Mountaintop” by Katori Hall.
+This play … Continued

 Funding has been made possible in part by the Camden County Cultural & Heritage Commission at Camden County College, through the New Jersey State Council on the Arts/Department of State, a partner agency of the National Endowment for the Arts.